ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 </pre></div>

 #### Emitting Events
 A command or operation can emit multiple events.
-This is done with the _+_ sign as follows:
+This is expressed with the _+_ sign as follows:

 <div class="highlight"><pre><span></span><span class="k">command</span> SubmitClaim <span class="k">emits</span> <span class="k">event</span> Event1 + Event2 + Event3 <span class="c">// and so on... (emit as many events as you want)</span>